postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ## Introducing members programmatically

-The principal limitation of declarative introductions is that the name, type and signature of the introduced member must be known upfront.
+The principal limitation of declarative introductions is that the introduced member's name, type, and signature must be known upfront.
 They cannot depend on the aspect target.
 The programmatic approach allows your aspect to completely customize the declaration based on the target code.

 There are two steps to introduce a member programmatically: